cucumber/governance/README.md

 Not all decisions should be made here.
 Specifically, these governance decisions should be:

-- **Project-wide**: decisions that only affect one platform can be made by the responsible core maintainer
+- **Project-wide**: decisions that only affect one platform can (and should), be made externally by the responsible core maintainer(s)
 - **Non-technical**: almost all technical design can happen in discussions and issues on relevant repos

 A few examples of in-scope topics here: